-The National Residence Hall Honorary is composed of up to 20 exemplary students that have lived in the residence halls for at least two terms.
-NRHH initiates recognition of students, faculty, and staff that have made a contribution to the residence halls through "Of the Month" awards.
-In addition to recognition, NRHH also promotes leadership, community service, and scholastics.
-Its executive board includes the following positions:
+The National Residence Hall Honorary is a group of up to 20 exemplary students that have lived in the residence halls for at least two terms.
+NRHH recognizes students, faculty, and staff that have made a contribution to the residence halls through "Of the Month" awards.
+NRHH also promotes leadership, community service, and scholastics.
+The NRHH Executive Board is: